Something I’ve been trying to remember is that an object at rest stays at rest, unless acted upon by an outside force.

 And then I stopped.
 Suddenly.

-Aside from still running my business (and with it, stressing about the impending peril of imperfection), I’ve allowed the rest of my life to settle and blur and quiet to eerie silence.
+Aside from still running my business (and with it, stressing about the impending peril of imperfection), I allowed the rest of my life to settle and blur and quiet into eerie silence.
 I simply don’t have the capacity to engage.
 Overstimulation comes easily.
 Exhaustion follows.

 As it turns out, my version of survival mode is utter stillness.
 The closest thing I can describe is a hibernation of sorts.

-The issue I’m facing, and have faced for some time, however is that after so much stillness, it has felt nearly impossible to jump-start again, to wade back into a better balance of living and resting.
+However, the issue I’m facing, and have faced for some time, is that after so much stillness, jump-starting again feels nearly impossible.
+Wading back into a better balance of living and resting seems just beyond reach.

 But, I’m trying.
 More and more, I’m waking up.
 Passion is stirring, creativity is flowing, my body is begging for movement again.
 This time, in a way of my own design and choosing.